angelgolfer-ms/angelgolfer-msRepo0302200349/angelgolfer-msDocset0302200349/concepts/overview-major-services.md

 At the core of Microsoft Graph are the concepts of the user and group.

 The user is the focal point whose identity is protected and access is well managed.
-It's the user's data - that is made available by services and features in Microsoft Graph as rich static contexts, real-time updates, and deep insights - that drives businesses.
+It's the user's data that drives businesses.
+Microsoft Graph services makes this data available to businesses in rich contexts, real-time updates, and deep insights.

 Groups form the fundamental fabric enabling user collaboration, and integration with other services to support richer scenarios in task planning, teamwork, education, and more.